guaix-ucm/megaradrp/doc/recipes.rst

 Recipe Parameters
 -----------------
-MEGARA Recipes based on Numina have a list of required parameters needed to properly configure the Recipe.
+MEGARA Recipes based on Numina have a list of required parameters needed to configure the Recipe properly.
 The Recipe announces the required parameters with the following syntax (the syntax is subject to changes).

 .. code-block:: python